 What if I were to tell you that it is normal for all of us to achieve our full potential in anything we decide to do?

-I am well aware that such statements can seem like evangelical, positive thinking psycho-babble, but it’s really just a simple, common sense statement.
-All I said was that no matter what your current condition or circumstances, you have potential within you, and it is perfectly normal to be able to develop and to express all that is in you without undue stress or strain.
+That may seem like a bold claim, but actually it’s a very simple statement.
+All it's really saying is that no matter what your current condition or circumstances, you have potential within you, and it is perfectly normal to be able to develop and to express all that is in you without undue stress or strain.

 For over fifteen years, I have been working as an Alexander Technique teacher, helping people to move beyond their current limitations and get more out of whatever it is they want to do in life.
 The process is simple, it’s effective, and it has stood the test of time - people have been benefiting from Alexander’s work for well over one hundred years.